SenseNet/sensenet/docs/content-naming.md

 **Cannot create new content.
 A content with the name you specified already exists.**

 It is possible to set up a Content Type so that when saving instances of that type no error message is shown when a Content with the same name already exists - but the name is automatically suffixed with a number until it does not collide with any name in the same folder.
-This setting is controlled with the AllowIncrementalNaming element in the CTD of the type.
+This setting is controlled using the **AllowIncrementalNaming** element in the CTD of the type.
 Possible settings:

 ```xml
 <AllowIncrementalNaming>false</AllowIncrementalNaming>